The Parable Puzzle – Matthew 13

 ‘Hearing you will hear and shall not understand,

 Alone later with His disciples, away from the crowds, Jesus explained the meaning of the first two of the parables.
-And by doing this, their meaning is also shared with us.
+By doing this, their meaning is also shared with us.
 But the next five parables He told are given without any follow-up explanation.
-We are left, with the guidance of the Holy Spirit, to solve for their intended meaning in our own hearts.
+We are left with only the guidance of the Holy Spirit to solve the intended meaning of these puzzles in our hearts.

 Here are the five parables that Jesus gave right after explaining the first two, the Parable of the Sower and the Parable of the Wheat and the Tares:

-The first four parables are interesting if a bit mysterious, but then we are jarred and unsettled by the fifth one.
+The first four parables are interesting, if a bit mysterious, but then we are jarred and unsettled by the fifth one.
 Who wants to be plucked up and thrown into a fire?
-Perhaps one aspect of the “fire” is an ever burning regret for a wasted and hurtful life lived apart from God.
+Perhaps one aspect of the “fire” is an ever burning regret for a wasted and hurtful life, lived, by choice, apart from God?

 The last parable seems relatively straightforward, but what about the first four?
 Why are they given and what do they mean?

-One way we could try this is to prayerfully consider the first two “explained” parables, and to use them as a sort of key to help interpret the latter five.
+One way we could try to answer this is to prayerfully consider the first two “explained” parables, and use them as a key to help interpret the subsequent five.

 In the Parable of the Sower, only a small fraction of the people who hear of the kingdom become fruitful believers.
-Only one of the four types given grasp onto the seed, the word of God, and allow it to take root in their hearts, growing into a spiritual harvest.
-The other three types either never quite get it or lose it along the way due to other distractions and temptations.
+Only one of the four types given grasp onto the seed, the word of God, and allow it to take root in their hearts to grow and produce a spiritual harvest.
+The other three types of “soil” either never quite get it or lose it along the way due to other distractions and temptations.

-In the Parable of the Wheat and the Tares, believers face a further obstacle – tares are secretly planted among them that appear to be other believers but are later revealed to be harmful “weeds” that could choke the life from their spiritual soil.
+In the Parable of the Wheat and the Tares, believers face a further obstacle – tares are secretly planted among them that appear to be other believers but later are revealed to be harmful “weeds” that choke the life from their spiritual soil.
 Jesus explained these as people around us who choose to follow the evil one rather than God.
-He leaves them in place in hopes that they, too, may receive the word of God in their hearts and come to repentance.
-My experience in prison ministry tells me that many do, in fact, turn to God in their most desperate hour, and receive a complete forgiveness and spiritual healing from Him.
+He leaves them in place in hopes that they, too, will receive the word of God in their hearts, turn, and come to repentance.
+My experience in prison ministry tells me that people many do, in fact, turn to God in their desperate hour, and sincerely receive Him to experience a complete forgiveness and spiritual healing.

-With these two introductory parable explanations given as a guide, how do you interpret the next four?
+With these two introductory parable explanations given as a guide, how do we interpret the next four?

 The mustard seed starts small and experiences great growth.
 But then it becomes a tree for the birds – is this a good thing or a bad thing?
 Remember, the birds are the ones who ate up the seed (the word of God) from the path in the Parable of the Sower.

 And how about the hidden leaven that worked through the meal – is this the product of a healthy harvest, like the Holy Spirit gradually purifying our sinful natures?
-Leaven is sometimes used as a symbol of sin in the Old Testament.
-Is this actually a warning for the church?
-Jesus would later warn His disciples about the leaven, or teaching, of the Pharisees and Sadducees.
+Or is intended to be a warning for the church, as leaven is sometimes used as a symbol of sin in the Old Testament.
+Jesus would also later warn His disciples about the leaven, or harmful teachings, of the Pharisees and Sadducees.

 And who is the one who buys the land with the valuable treasure or the pearl, us or God?
 We come to God in complete spiritual poverty, in no condition to purchase anything.
-Yet, we can only grasp the kingdom of God if we surrender our worship of all other idols, giving every other false god away.
+Yet, we can only grasp the kingdom of God if we surrender our worship of idols and competing give away our false gods.

 Reflection

-What is your interpretation of the meaning of these remaining parables of the kingdom?
+What is your interpretation of the meaning of these parables of the kingdom?

 Lord, thank you for leaving us Your word to grow within our hearts.
-Whether we fully understand it or not, continue to use it and prosper it within us that we may produce a great spiritual harvest for You and for Your kingdom.
-In Jesus’ name we pray, Amen.
+Whether we fully understand it or not, continue to use it and prosper and grow it within us so that we may produce a great spiritual harvest for You and for Your kingdom.
+We ask this in Jesus’ name, Amen.